 Out of an abundance of caution for public health, the City of Roanoke is urging residents and visitors to educate themselves regarding Coronavirus COVID-19 and to practice social distancing.
 The City of Roanoke is working closely with our neighboring jurisdictions, the CDC, the Virginia Department of Health, the Virginia Department of Emergency Management, local partners and local health officials to compile the most accurate and up-to-date information.
 A website has been established at www.roanokeva.gov/coronavirus.
 There you can find links to the most up-to-date information regarding the virus.
 There are also web pages available for employees, businesses and a page for community resources.

 At 2 p.m. on Thursday, March 12, Governor Ralph Northam declared a State of Emergency concerning the Coronavirus.
 With this declaration, the City of Roanoke is recommending social distancing and is urging scheduled public assemblies/events to cancel or reschedule.
 City of Roanoke Municipal Buildings are currently closed to the public.
-Employees are still reporting to work at this time.
 During this time you are urged to utilize online resources for payments and permits.
 Click the tab to see a listing of changes to city services due to COVID-19.

 - Department of Human & Social Services